-Key Birds: Capercaillie, Black Grouse, Scottish (Parrot) Crossbill, Crested Tit, Golden and White-tailed Eagle, Dotterel, Ptarmigan, Divers and Slavonian Grebe, Seabirds (incl Puffin), Corncrake, Hen Harrier and Merlin.
+Capercaillie, Black Grouse, Scottish Crossbill, Crested Tit, Golden and White-tailed Eagle, Dotterel, Ptarmigan, Divers and Slavonian Grebe, Seabirds (incl Puffin), Corncrake, Hen Harrier and Merlin.

-Key Mammals: Otter, Pine Marten, Dolphins, Whales and Basking Shark, Red Squirrel, Badger.
+Otter, Dolphins, Whales and Basking Shark, Red Squirrel

-Our local population is strong, and you can expect to see Blackcock throughout the winter until the end of May, then again from mid-September.
-Depending on the weather and breeding season it is possible to see them in the summer months but it is not as reliable and advise birders who are keen to see them do so in the winter, spring or autumn.
+Our local population is strong, and you can reasonably expect to see Blackcock throughout the winter until the end of May, then again from mid-September.
+Depending on the weather and breeding season it is possible to see them in the summer months but not with reliability, and we advise birders who are keen to see them do so in the winter, spring or autumn.
 Sometimes we visit lekking areas en-route to Mull, but usually we see these wonderful birds close to our home before breakfast.
-We are careful not to disturb these sensitive birds at the lek and so view through telescopes, offering undisturbed views of Black Grouse acting naturally.
+We are careful not to disturb these sensitive birds at the lek and view through telescopes, offering undisturbed views of Black Grouse acting naturally.

 Heatherlea see crossbills virtually every week throughout the year, and since the birds tend to stay for some time in a favoured area, we can often take you straight to them.
-Some years see an influx, but you will generally need at least some up-to-date local knowledge, and in times when crossbills are scarce your chances of seeing them are considerably greater by choosing Heatherlea.
+Some years see an influx, though you will benefit from up-to-date local knowledge, and in times when crossbills are scarce your chances of seeing them are considerably greater by choosing Heatherlea.

 Golden and White-tailed Eagle

-Eagles are key targets every week of the year, with Golden Eagle seen nearby throughout the year, with sub-adult White-tailed Eagles becoming increasingly common.
-All our trips to the West Coast give options to see both Eagle species.
+Eagles are key targets every week of the year, with Golden Eagle seen nearby throughout the year and White-tailed Eagles increasingly common.
+All our trips to the West Coast give options to see both eagle species.
 We always view eagles from public roads and never approach the birds within breeding territories.
 By late July young birds are airborne, and late summer and autumn are particularly good, with winter being superb for birds displaying and maintaining their territories.

-Dotterel are present on their breeding grounds in the Cairngorms from early May till mid August, with the best chance of seeing the colourful females in May, and 'tame' males with chicks in July.
+Dotterel are present on their breeding grounds in the Cairngorms from early May till mid-August, with the best chance of seeing colourful females in May, and males with chicks in July.
 One advantage of our fabulous location in the centre of the Cairngorms National Park is that we are close to all the key habitats for special birds, and we pick the best day for our mountain adventure.
 Weather plays a big part in our search for these birds, and we try to pick the best available day.
-We occasionally see the birds from the Funicular platform, but generally require an optional walk on a good trail of 5-6 miles with 1200 ft of climb, going at a slow pace.
+We generally require an optional walk on a good trail, going at a slow pace.

-A resident species, that moves across and up and down the mountains according to weather and time of year.
-In all seasons it is possible to see them from the Funicular Platform, though the best and most consistent views are gained by walking up the hill, usually around 3-4 miles return on a good path, with a climb of around 850ft.
+A resident species that moves around the mountains according to weather and time of year.
+In all seasons it is possible to see them, though the best and most consistent views are gained by walking up the hill, often for 1- 3 miles return on a good path.
 Some weeks Ptarmigan are visible from the road, while some weeks (particularly mid-summer), we may have to search on the high tops, requiring a longer walk.
 Our experienced guides are in the hills most weeks of the year and know the best places to look, so we have a very high success rate with this enigmatic species.
 We also sometimes see Ptarmigan at the west coast, where we can view them with less walking.

 Divers and Slavonian Grebe

 These beautiful birds are rare inland, and we are careful not to disturb them.
-All are seen in breeding plumage from late March till mid-August.
-Black and Red-throated Diver are seen most weeks, as are Slavonian Grebe, which have declined in recent years.
+All are seen in breeding plumage from late March till mid-July.
+Black and Red-throated Diver and Slavonian Grebe are seen most weeks, and all are rare species.
 Great Northern Diver are excellent in early spring, especially on trips that visit the West Coast.
 All four species can be seen on the open sea in winter months.
 White-billed Diver are rare, but we enjoy occasional sightings in spring.

 Seabirds (including Puffin!)

 The seabird spectacle of northern and western Scotland is one of the great ornithological experiences in Europe.
-From mid May to late July seabird colonies are buzzing with birds, and our trips to Handa, Troup Head, the Bass Rock, Isle of May, Orkney, Shetland and the north coast of Sutherland and Caithness are all timed to see the colonies at their best, with tens of thousands of seabirds of over a dozen species including Guillemot, Razorbill, Puffin, Black Guillemot, Fulmar, Shag and breeding Great and Arctic Skua.
+From mid-May to late-July seabird colonies are buzzing with birds, and our trips to Handa, Troup Head, the Bass Rock, Isle of May, Orkney, Shetland and the north coast of Sutherland and Caithness are all timed to see the colonies at their best.
+There can be tens of thousands of birds of over a dozen species including Guillemot, Razorbill, Puffin, Black Guillemot, Fulmar, Shag and breeding Great and Arctic Skua.
 Our most intimate Puffin encounters are on the Treshnish Isles on our Mull and Inner Hebrides holidays and in Shetland.

 Hen Harrier and Merlin

 The highest densities of these raptors is on Orkney and the Inner and Outer Hebrides and all our trips to these places offer a good chance of seeing both.
-While the birds move around, and some of ours migrate south for winter, we get northern birds in to replace them, so it is possible to see them every week of the year right across the Highlands and Islands.
-Peak time is when they are hunting lower down and migrating through, with March/April and September/October being the best months.
+There are small numbers resident in the Highlands, and it is possible to see them every week of the year right across the Highlands and Islands.

 Dolphins can be seen throughout the year on both the East and West Coast.
 The peak for sightings however is in summer and early autumn.
 Most weeks we find our resident Moray Firth Bottle-nosed Dolphins, while on the West Coast it is usually the short-beaked Common Dolphin that we come across.
 Each year we record Risso’s, White-sided and White-beaked Dolphins, but these encounters are a bonus and are not a weekly occurrence.
-Around 60% of our longer ferry crossings will see at least one species of Dolphin.
+Many of our longer ferry crossings produce at least one species of Dolphin.